mosip/documentation/docs/operator-onboarding.md

 * Admin needs to map the operator' UIN in KeyCloak under Attributes with attribute name as `individualId`.
 * Admin needs to remove the "Default" role mapping for the operator' user account if it exists.
-* The operator needs to login (password based) to the registration client using Keycloak credentials.
+* The operator needs to login (password based) to the Registration Client using Keycloak credentials.
-* The operator needs to ensure that the registration client machine is online.
+* The operator needs to ensure that the Registration Client machine is online.
 * The operator will land into the below page and needs to click on **Get Onboarded**

   ![](_images/reg-client-user-onboard.png)